 - Your partner forces you to do anything you don’t want to do.

-- There is no communication, with your partner refusing to talk about important issues.
+- There is limited communication, with your partner refusing to talk about important issues.

 Tips for a Healthy Relationship

 - Look for a partner based on what’s inside, not what’s outside.
 Maybe “hot,” “rich” and “popular” seem like desirable qualities for a partner to have, but we’re betting that a partner who is funny, sweet, thoughtful, and a good listener would be way more fun to hang out with.

 - Being in a committed relationship with someone doesn’t necessarily mean that you have to be in a forever relationship with them.
 It is natural that some couples will grow apart, and most people have several relationships in the course of a lifetime.

 - Maintain your life outside of your relationship – friends, school, work, sports and other activities should not have to be dumped in order to be in a relationship with someone.
 When you both have your own interests and lives, you’ll have a richer, more exciting relationship when you are able to spend time together.

 - Make sure you are with a person for the right reasons – do you feel good about yourself after spending time with them?
 Are they supportive?
 Caring?
 Kind?
-It might seem that being with someone (even if you are not really into them) is preferable to being alone, but it is totally okay to be single!
+Though it might seem that being with someone is preferable to being alone (even if you are not really into them), it is totally okay to be single!

 - Communicate!
 Open communication is the key ingredient to maintaining a healthy relationship.
 It’s incredibly important for you and your partner to share thoughts and feelings about the relationship with one and other.
 If something is bothering you, don’t keep it bottled up.
 By honestly expressing your concerns, the relevant issue can be confronted and dealt with.
 Solid communication helps build mutual trust and stops misunderstandings before they can seriously damage a relationship.